Student resources available during the summer are similar to those available during the fall and spring semesters.

 The Learning Commons in D. H. Hill Library is a newly renovated, technology-equipped space for both individual and group work.
 More than one hundred computers are equipped with a wide range of software applications, including those used in campus labs.
 The Digital Media Lab on the second floor of the east wing offers equipment and assistance for creating and converting digital images and other materials.
 The Media Center on the second floor of the west wing provides space and equipment for viewing and listening to videotapes, DVDs, and other audio-visual material.

-D. H. Hill Library hours for the Summer Sessions are as follows:
+D. H. Hill and Hunt Library hours for the Summer Sessions are as follows:

 |Monday-Thursday||7:00 a.m.-11:00 p.m.|